mmckegg/level-match-index/README.md

 ## API

-### require('level-match-map')(db, matchers)
+### require('level-match-map')(db, indexes)

-Specify a sublevel extended `db` and an array of matchers.
+Specify a sublevel extended `db` and an array of indexes.
 An instance of **matchDb** will be returned.

-If the matchers have changed since last time, all objects in `db` will be re-indexed.
+If the indexes have changed since last time, all objects in `db` will be re-indexed.

-### matchDb.lookupMatcher(ref)
+### matchDb.lookupIndex($name)

-Returns the original matcher object as passed in that matches specified `ref`.
+Returns the original index object as passed in that matches specified `$name`.

-### matchDb.createMatcherStream(matcherRef, options)
+### matchDb.createMatchStream(matchers, options)

 Returns a [level-live-stream](https://github.com/dominictarr/level-live-stream) emitting a `sync` event when all current data has been emitted.
 Call `end` to stop receiving realtime updates, or specify `tail: false` in `options` to cause the stream to automatically close once synced.

 **Options**:

 - **tail**: defaults to true.
 Whether to close stream once all current data has been emitted or continue to get live updates.
-- **params**: params to be used in query in place of $param in matchers
-- **queryHandler**: instead of specifying params, can also specify a function to handle $query in matchers
 - **deletedSince**: Objects with the key `_deleted: true` are not included in the stream by default.
 Use deletedSince with ms timestamp to access these.

 ### matchDb.forceIndex()

 Force the database to re-index all objects.
 Shouldn't be necessary, as this should happen automatically as needed.

-## Matchers
+## Indexes

-Matchers can only be specified at initialization, and from then on only referred to by the name specified under `ref`.
-If a database is later initialized with changed matchers, the database will automatically be re-indexed.
+Indexes can only be specified at initialization, and from then on only referred to by `$name`.
+If a database is later initialized with changed indexes, the database will automatically re-index.

-The attributes in `match` are checked using [JSON Filter](https://github.com/mmckegg/json-filter) to see if the object should be matched or not.
-Attributes that are objects with `$param` or `$query` as an attribute will instead be added to the index.
+You can mark as many attributes with {$index: true}, but all must be specified when calling `createMatchStream`.
+The other attributes are checked using [JSON Filter](https://github.com/mmckegg/json-filter) to see if the object should be included in the index.

-Matchers work best when used with something like [JSON Context](https://github.com/mmckegg/json-filter) to allow automatic building of contexts that can be streamed to the browser for realtime changes.